Sever’s Disease and Heel Pain

 Having said that, however, a physiotherapist will be able to assess your child and give him/her the treatment required based on their individual symptoms and limitations in movement (bio-mechanics).

 - Recommending relative rest or modified rest.
 The child’s activity level should be limited only by pain.

 - Ice applied at intervals over the heel.

 - Stretching of the hamstring (thigh), gastrocnemius and soleus (calf) muscles, as well as the plantar fascia ligament, which is located under the foot.

 - Strengthening exercises of the muscles that support the foot and ankle.

 - Night-time splints to provide relief from symptoms and to help maintain flexibility.

 - Mobilisation of the subtalar joint (ankle joint).

 - Assisting with recommendations to decrease impact and shock on the heel area eg heel lifts, orthoses (all types, heel cups, heel foam), padding for shock absorption or strapping of the heel.

+This article was submitted by Kate Lamprey who is the Associate Manager for Douglasdale and Fourways.
 Contact your Physio or make an appointment for an assessment with one of our skilled Physiotherapists in Johannesburg or Cape Town.